dcampos/godot-vim/README.md

 ## Getting Started

 The module at its current state isn't usable and much work has to be carried out in order to make it complete.
-If you want to try it our, just follow the steps below.
+If you want to try it out, just follow the steps below.

 ### Installing